donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 - If keys need to be device unique, these keys are injected in the factory.
 - Most of the keys injected from the factory should be safely stored in the TEE area.
 In addition, some keys must exist encrypted before being injected.
 This is subject to the obligations of the key's contract.
 - These keys are injected through a hal interface called CRYPTO, and this document does not deal with that CRYPTO HAL API.
-You can see CRYPTO HAL API in CRYPTO document.
+You can see CRYPTO HAL API in :doc:`CRYPTO document </part3/hal-libs-header/documentation_mo/source/security/crypto>`.

 | Specifying and Requirements for key included in firmware: